-In evaluating SEO proposals, the hardworking small business owner is often far too trusting.
-They are often blissfully unaware of “current best practice.”
-Instead, they accept the salesman’s assurances, and award their trust… They remain optimistic that their faith will be rewarded by an ethical approach to a complex task, and that a return on their SEO project investment will be delivered.
+In evaluating SEO agency proposals, the hardworking small business owner is often far too trusting.
+They are often blissfully unaware of “current best practices.”
+Instead, they accept the salesman’s assurances and award their trust… They remain optimistic that their faith will be rewarded by an ethical approach to a complex task, and that a return on their SEO project investment will be delivered.

 “Above all, clients take it as a “given” that the work that will be done will be in compliance with the rules in Google and Bing webmaster guidelines and terms of service.”

 Sadly, that faith is often not rewarded… On a project I did for a Christchurch client in September 2016, the owner explained that the company had employed 3 different NZ SEO specialists/companies in 4 years.

 - When I audited the website, it was painfully apparent that zero editing of text content or keyword research had been done by anyone employed to sort out their SEO shortcomings…

 - Then I edited the incoming link profile.
 There were scores of links from shoddy blogs and social bookmarking sites.
 Those links were rife with exact-match keywords in anchor text inserted at random.
 The “copywriting” was either computer-generated garbage content or written by a school child just learning English…

 Evaluating Proposed SEO Remedial Work